vortesserax-wb/cidoc_crm_rdf/README.md

 specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.

 ### Policies outcome

+Following the aforementioned policies resulted in the following RDF generaton decisions:

+&nbsp;

 - Did not define 6 Classes due to A1: